AbigailUchennaNkama/AbigailUchennaNkama/README.md

 - Tools such as Jupyter Notebook, Tableau, and Pandas
 - Machine and deep learning algorithms and techniques

-📫 Reach me per email
+📫 Reach me via email
 **nkamaabigail1@gmail.com**

 <h3 align="left">Connect with me:</h3>